 The radiologist interpreting TOF MRA images must be aware that the vessel diameter is typically underestimated while a stenosis tends to be overestimated and that contrast may be poor when there is slow blood flow or the vessels do not take a straight course.
-Also, an unexpectedly bright signal may be seen when relaxation times are shortened by methemoglobin, which may be present in a hematoma or thrombus.
+Also, an unexpectedly bright signal may be seen when relaxation times are shorter than usual.
+This might be the case, e.g., in the presence of unusually high concentrations of methemoglobin, as they may occur in a hematoma or thrombus.